-1.10 Vapour recovery system
+1.13 Vapour return/recovery systems

 In the late 1990s certain Administrations required offshore installations to reduce their emissions of VOC and this led to the development and installation of vapour recovery systems on board shuttle tankers in the North Sea.
 Different concepts were developed for the purpose of reducing the emissions of VOC (VOC).
 The initial efficiency requirement was set to 78% (i.e. 78% less VOC emissions when using vapour recovery systems).